Biscgit/rustword_manager/README.md

-# This is the RustwortManager,
+# This is the Rustword-Manager,

 a password-safe coded entirely in Rust!
 It is work in progress but contains the most important features as of now:
 - Setting up a master-password for the whole database